MS Monarch and MS Sovereign after reaching the shipbreaking yard in Aliaga, Turkey end of July 2020

 Further, the shipbreaking yards at Alang and Chittagong don’t have to go defunct.
 They can be renovated, and the workers can be trained.
 The Basel Convention draws up a sound and comprehensive plan.
 It covers all aspects from the engineering challenges to legislative hindrances and a plan to transition to a greener way of doing things.
 As per the projections made by the entities at the Basel Convention, this transition will take about five years.

 A greener initiative for shipbreaking

 In March 2012, the EU proposed more stringent regulations.
-Under these rules, if a vessel is flying an EU flag it must be disposed of in a shipyard on the EU “Green List”.
-The burden of compliance would fall on the dismantling facilities, and it would be observed internationally so as to reduce the say of corrupt local government officials.
+Under these rules, if a vessel is flying an EU flag, it must be disposed of in a shipyard on the EU “Green List”.
+The burden of compliance would fall on the dismantling facilities, and it would be observed internationally to reduce the say of corrupt local government officials.
 But there has been evidence of circumventing this law by simply flying a flag of another nation.

 Basel Convention becomes useless when the decision to scrap a vessel is taken beyond national territorial waters.
 An attempt to curb this practice was made through the Hong Kong Convention adopted in 2009.
 The convention allowed the export of ships for dismantling, provided that vessels have a list of hazardous substances on board and the shipyard has a recycling plan corresponding to these hazardous contents of the ship.
 Unfortunately, no country has ratified the Hong Kong Convention yet.

-As is evident there will always be a way to skirt the system unless this issue gains attention and the very act of shipbreaking, “the old fashioned way”, is considered reprehensible by all, a greener alternative will remain the second choice.
+As is evident, there will always be a way to skirt the system unless this issue gains attention and the very act of shipbreaking, “the old-fashioned way”, is considered reprehensible by all, a greener alternative will remain the second choice.
 After all, it is not “subsidized” by environmental harm and human lives.

 Oil tanker AVATAR (year of build: 1990) ready for the Shipbreaking yard in Alang, India